UofUEpiBio/PHS-7045-egga/README.md

     > diverse agents with heterogeneous norm psychologies engage in
     > collective action to maximise their utility functions that capture
     > t …

-4.  **AMBER: A Modular Model for Tumor Growth, Vasculature and Radiation Response.**

-    Kunz LV, Bosque JJ, Nikmaneshi M, Chamseddine I, Munn LL, Schuemann J, Paganetti H, Bertolet A.

-    Bull Math Biol.
-2024 Oct 26;86(12):139. doi:
-    10.1007/s11538-024-01371-4.

-    > In particular, agent-based models (ABMs) tracking individual
-    > agents and their interactions are useful for their flexibility and
-    > ability to model complex behaviors. …Additionally, the integration
-    > into tumor ABMs of precise radiation dose calculations …

-5.  **Do COVID-19 Infectious Disease Models Incorporate the Social Determinants of Health?
-A Systematic Review.**

-    John-Baptiste AA, Moulin M, Li Z, Hamilton D, Crichlow G, Klein DE, Alemu FW, Ghattas L, McDonald K, Asaria M, Sharpe C, Pandya E, Moqueet N, Champredon D, Moghadas SM, Cooper LA, Pinto A, Stranges S, Haworth-Brockman MJ, Galvani A, Ali S.

-    Public Health Rev. 2024 Oct 10;45:1607057. doi:
-    10.3389/phrs.2024.1607057. eCollection 2024.

-    > Most pertained to multiple countries (n = 15), the United States
-    > (n = 12), or China (n = 7).
-Most models were compartmental (n
-    > = 45) and agent-based (n = 7).
-Age was the most incorporated SDH
-    > (n = 74), followed by gender (n = 15), race/ethnicity (n = 7) and
-    > r …

-6.  **PhysiMeSS - a new physiCell addon for extracellular matrix modelling.**

-    Noël V, Ruscone M, Shuttleworth R, Macnamara CK.

-    GigaByte.
-2024 Oct 16;2024:gigabyte136. doi: 10.46471/gigabyte.136.
-    eCollection 2024.

-    > The extracellular matrix, composed of macromolecules like collagen
-    > fibres, provides structural support to cells and acts as a barrier
-    > that metastatic cells degrade to spread beyond the primary tumour.
-    > While agent-based frameworks, such as PhysiCell, can simulate the
-    > …

-7.  **Neutrophils under the microscope: neutrophil dynamics in infection, inflammation, and cancer revealed using intravital imaging.**

-    Yam AO, Jakovija A, Gatt C, Chtanova T.

-    Front Immunol.
-2024 Oct 8;15:1458035. doi:
-    10.3389/fimmu.2024.1458035. eCollection 2024.

-    > Finally, we highlight how computational modeling techniques,
-    > especially agent-based modeling, complement experimental data by
-    > elucidating neutrophil kinetics at the level of individual cells
-    > as well as their collective behavior. …

-8.  **Gardens reduce seasonal hunger gaps for farmland pollinators.**

-    Timberlake TP, Tew NE, Memmott J.

-    Proc Biol Sci.
-2024 Oct;291(2033):20241523. doi:
-    10.1098/rspb.2024.1523.
-Epub 2024 Oct 23.

-    > Consistent with this pattern, bumblebee activity increased in
-    > gardens relative to farmland during early spring and late summer.
-    > An agent-based model reinforces this point, showing that timing,
-    > not quantity, of garden nectar supply enhances bumblebee colony gr
-    > …

-9.  **Tuning collective actuation of active solids by optimizing activity localization.**

-    Lazzari D, Dauchot O, Brito C.

-    Soft Matter.
-2024 Oct 21. doi: 10.1039/d4sm00868e.
-Online ahead of print.

-    > Here, we investigate numerically how localizing activity to a
-    > fraction of modes enables the selection of non-trivial collective
-    > actuation.
-We perform numerical simulations of an agent-based
-    > model on triangular and disordered lattices and vary the
-    > concentratio …

-10. **Enhancing Medical Training Through Learning From Mistakes by Interacting With an Ill-Trained Reinforcement Learning Agent.**

-    Kakdas YC, Kockara S, Halic T, Demirel D.

-    IEEE Trans Learn Technol.
-2024;17:1248-1260. doi:
-    10.1109/tlt.2024.3372508.
-Epub 2024 Mar 4.

-    > This allows students to experience many outlier cases they might
-    > not encounter in an in-class educational model.
-In the assessment
-    > mode, an IRL-based method is used to evaluate how effective the
-    > participant is at correcting the mistakes performed by the RL
-    > agent. …

 ## Code of Conduct